Who is Liable for a Dog Bite in California?

 • Punitive damages if the dog owner’s behavior was especially egregious to prevent another attack.

-California is a comparative negligence state, so dog bite victims may have their settlement amount reduced by the percentage they were to blame for the altercation.
+California is a comparative negligence state, so insurance companies and courts may reduce the amount recovered by dog bite victims who contributed to the altercation.

 How Can a Dog Bite Attorney Help?